Youth and High School Sailing Programs

 High School Coach: Alberto Rivera

 Coaches: Brett Davis, Sarah Davis, Chris Johnson, Natasha Jarett, Brett Bastien

 GGYC Youth Sailing Foundation (GGYC YSF)

-The 501(3)(c) foundation helps fund our youth sailing programs and provides financial assistance to qualifying students.
-The High School sailing program is part of the youth sailing foundation and is being offered to any San Francisco high school students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
-Students meet either after school twice per week for classroom academics and race practice or during the Sunday club sails.
+The 501(3)(c) foundation helps fund our youth sailing programs and provides financial assistance to qualifying high school students.
+The high school sailing program is part of the youth sailing foundation and is being offered to any San Francisco high school students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
+Students meet after school twice per week for classroom academics and race practice or during the Sunday club sails.
 Regattas normally require 4 students per school to qualify for competitive racing.

 The GGYC YSF has no direct affiliation with the SFUSD or its contingencies, but it is an excellent option for PE credits for schools that offer alternative PE arrangements, such as School of the Arts.
-Lycee Francais, Lowell, Drew, Gateway, Mission, Archbishop Riordan and City Arts & Tech have all participated in the program.
+Lycee Francais, Lowell, Drew, Gateway, Mission, Archbishop Riordan and City Arts & Tech.

-Golden Gate Yacht Club Junior Dock, 1 Yacht Road, SF.
+Golden Gate Yacht Club, 1 Yacht Road, SF.